sensetence/vue-quintable/README.md

 ## Selection of Rows

-VueFooTable uses v-model for selected rows
+VueQuintable uses v-model for selected rows